FabricLabs/fabric/IDENTITY.md

 ...
 ```

-Fabric will encode each transaction using the address index field, as specified in BIP 44:
+Fabric will encode each identity address index as specified by BIP 44 for the Fabric coin type
+(not Bitcoin funds):

 ```
-Transaction #1 [1]: m/44'/7778'/0'/1/0
+Identity account 0, address 1: m/44'/7778'/0'/0/1
 ```

 ### Full Specification